The England winger's first half goals were added to by Chicharito late on despite Cristiano Ronaldo's introduction from the bench in the second half

 Real were level six minutes later, though, Bale converting a spot-kick after he had been hauled down by Michael Keane on the left-hand side of the area.

-Rooney thumped in a shot from 30 yards that was comfortable for Casillas before Bale brought a smart stop out of David De Gea with an acrobatic overhead kick 10 minutes prior to the interval.
+Rooney thumped in a shot from 30 yards that was comfortable for Casillas before Bale brought a smart stop out of David de Gea with an acrobatic overhead kick 10 minutes prior to the interval.

 Two minutes later, United were back in front as Young's teasing cross from the left crept in at the far post with Rooney failing to make any connection with his head.

-There was concern for Van Gaal as Welbeck hobbled off to be replaced by Wilfried Zaha, while Juan Mata snatched a volley wide following a clever free kick routine involving Rooney.
+There was concern for Van Gaal as Welbeck hobbled off to be replaced by Wilfried Zaha, while Juan Mata snatched a volley wide following a clever free-kick routine involving Rooney.

 At the start of the second half Bale terrorised Keane once again, breezing past him down the left before cutting back to Isco, whose shot was held by De Gea.

-The Welshman continued to pose a threat and struck the outside of the right-hand post with a dipping free kick in the 55th minute.
+The Welshman continued to pose a threat and struck the outside of the right-hand post with a dipping free-kick in the 55th minute.

 Substitutes Shinji Kagawa and Chicharito combined in the 71st minute, but the latter saw his weak prodded effort saved by Casillas.

-The Mexican went agonisingly close seven minutes later, failing to get sufficient contact on Jesse Lingard's inviting cross from the right.
+Chicharito went agonisingly close seven minutes later, failing to get sufficient contact on Jesse Lingard's inviting cross from the right.

-But Chicharito made no mistake 10 minutes from time, however, diving in at the far post to head Kagawa's perfectly weighted cross into the net and round off an impressive performance from United.
+The Mexican made no mistake 10 minutes from time, however, diving in at the far post to head Kagawa's perfectly weighted cross into the net and round off an impressive performance from United.